📋 Illegal Utility Shutoffs in California

 California Civil Code 789.3(a) - Prohibition

-In addition to damages, a tenant may obtain injunctive relief (court order) requiring the landlord to restore utility service.
-Courts may issue emergency temporary restraining orders (TROs) without notice to the landlord when necessary to prevent irreparable harm.
+In addition to damages, a tenant may seek injunctive relief (court order) requiring the landlord to restore utility service.
+Courts may issue temporary restraining orders (TROs), including ex parte where the facts support immediate irreparable harm, to restore essential services pending a noticed hearing.

 Supporting Laws and Cases